LiberTEM/LiberTEM/docs/source/udf.rst

 The UDF interface of LiberTEM is heavily utilizing the existing LiberTEM architecture.
 First, data is partitioned into several `"partitions"` and distributed across workers.
-Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined :code:`process_frame` or :code:`process_tile` method.
+Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined :meth:`process_frame` or :meth:`process_tile` method.
 Tiles are described in more detail in `tiled processing`_ and are useful to improve the performance of some numerical operations.
-In the following, the simpler :code:`process_frame` interface is described first.
+In the following, the simpler :meth:`process_frame` interface is described first.
-Here, frames or tiles are fetched in an iterative manner, and the :code:`process_frame` or :code:`process_tile` method performs user-defined operations on the frames.
-After all the frames in a partition are processed, LiberTEM iteratively `merges` the results from each worker, which is called by the :code:`merge` method in UDF class.
-To summarize, the UDF interface of LiberTEM performs operations at two levels: :code:`process_frame`, which performs user-defined operations on frames within each partition, and :code:`merge`, which merges the output of :code:`process_frame` from each partition.
-Note that in both :code:`process_frame` and :code:`merge`, buffers store the intermediate outcomes of the user-defined operations.
+Here, frames or tiles are fetched in an iterative manner, and the :meth:`process_frame` or :meth:`process_tile` method performs user-defined operations on the frames.
+After all the frames in a partition are processed, LiberTEM iteratively `merges` the results from each worker, which is called by the :meth:`merge` method in UDF class.
+To summarize, the UDF interface of LiberTEM performs operations at two levels: :meth:`process_frame`, which performs user-defined operations on frames within each partition, and :meth:`merge`, which merges the output of :meth:`process_frame` from each partition.
+Note that in both :meth:`process_frame` and :meth:`merge`, buffers store the intermediate outcomes of the user-defined operations.

 Initializing Buffers